asaduzzamananik/Google-Calendar-Phishing-Attack-Suricata-and-Wazuh-Detection-Project/README.md

 END:VCALENDAR
 ```
 Save and Exit:
-  -Press Ctrl + O to save.
+  - Press Ctrl + O to save.
-  -Press Enter to confirm.
+  - Press Enter to confirm.
-  -Press Ctrl + X to exit.
+  - Press Ctrl + X to exit.

 Why it works: Many email clients render .ics files directly as invitations, often auto-parsing the DESCRIPTION into clickable links.